matteofiorini92/LittleFlowers-Spa/README.md

 I used the scripts at the end of [this repository](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/blob/master/03-Components/03-progressive_enhancements_with_javascript_components-part-1/index.html) instead.

 - I wanted the navbar to be always at the top of the page, even when scrolling down.
 This caused the navbar to cover the banner too.
-To avoid this, I just added a div called with class fix-navbar-issue, with the only purpos of "pushing down" the banner so that the navbar didn't cover it.
+To avoid this, I just added a div called with class fix-navbar-issue, with the only purpose of "pushing down" the banner so that the navbar didn't cover it.

 - I tried to set a transition in the Facilities pages using the visibility value, which didn't work.
 I found [here](https://stackoverflow.com/questions/27900053/css-transition-with-visibility-not-working) the reason why and changed the transition to affect the opacity value.